 So, we definitely recommend exploring Zagreb first before heading out for some more Croatia exploration.
 There are several visit-worthy destinations in Croatia, from Istria and Zadar to Split and Dubrovnik, but if you’re looking for stunning nature, few—if any—places on the Balkan Peninsula can beat Plitvice Lakes.

-A day trip from Zagreb to Plitvice Lakes National Park is one of the best excursions you can do while visiting Croatia.
+A day trip (or an overnight trip if you opt to book Plitvice accommodations) from Zagreb to Plitvice Lakes National Park is one of the best excursions you can do while visiting Croatia.
 You’ll hit two major attractions with one stone, so to speak, traveling from wonderful architecture and culture deep into spectacular nature.